 Maid’s personal belongings

 Don’t be surprised if your domestic helper has her own smartphone and laptop.
 Some insurance policies will protect your maid’s personal belongings, so if they get stolen or damaged you can claim compensation on her behalf.
-For example, POSB Maid Insurance offers $300 in allowable claims for such items.
+For example, FWD maid insurance offers $300 to $500 (depending on the tier of your plan) in allowable claims for such items.